 Eugene Fields is a husband and father, an award-winning communications professional, an award-winning journalist, a human rights advocate and a public finance watchdog.

-Eugene is the son of an African American mother and a Japanese father who was unjustly incarcerated in a Japanese internment camp during World War II.
+Eugene is the son of an African American mother and a Japanese American father who was unjustly incarcerated in a Japanese internment camp during World War II.
 Raised in Los Angeles, Eugene grew up with a desire to "Change the World, One Person at a Time."

 An Orange County resident for nearly 30 years, Eugene began his professional career as a reporter for the Orange County Register, winning state awards for his coverage of the largest mass murder in Orange County history.